Hybrid Tomatoes

 Pineapple Tomato

 These are for the Great Tomato Experiment, and they are doing very nicely.
 I transferred them to the next size container, and am keeping them inside for now, given that lower temperatures are forecast during the week.
-All my Pineappleicon seeds germinated nicely, so I have four plants to choose from — the three strongest will take part in the experiment.
+All my Pineapple seeds germinated nicely, so I have four plants to choose from — the three strongest will take part in the experiment.

 White Bush